biomedBit/LeNup/README.md

 LeNup runs in Ubuntu in our lab, a linux like system.
 LeNup is based on Torch7.
 Therefore, Torch7 (http://torch.ch/) is needed for this package.
 LeNup Users also need to

-install orther suport packages or tools in their computer, including Python, numpy, h5py, pandas, nn, optim, cudnn, cutorch.
+install other suport packages or tools in their computer, including Python, numpy, h5py, pandas, nn, optim, cudnn, cutorch.

-If you want to train the model by GPU, CUDA and cudnn in also needed.
+If you want to train the model by GPU, CUDA and cudnn is also needed.
 CUDA and cudnn should be ready before you prepare to install Torch7.

 ---------------------------------------------------------------------------------------------------
 ### Creating hdf5 format dataset

-Suppose you have positive sample file, e.g. positive.txe and negative sample file, e.g. negative.txt with the plain text format, you can concat them to one sequence file, e.g. seq_out.txt, and generate the label file, e.g.label.txt by running command as follows,
+Suppose you have positive sample file, e.g. positive.txe and negative sample file, e.g. negative.txt with the plain text format, you can contact them to one sequence file, e.g. seq_out.txt, and generate the label file, e.g.label.txt by running command as follows,
 ```
 python /path/precreatedataset.py /path/positive.txt /path/negative.txt /path/seq_out.txt /path/label.txt
 ```